Aakanksha77/MiniJSProjects/README.md

-Here's an improved and more polished **README.md** for your project.
-This version keeps it clear, organized, and inviting:

----

 # 🌟 JavaScript Mini Projects

 Welcome to the **JavaScript Mini Projects** repository!
 This collection includes a variety of **beginner-friendly web projects** built using **HTML**, **CSS**, and **JavaScript**.
 Whether you're starting your journey in web development or just looking to practice, these projects are perfect for you! 🚀